schofield-paul/schofield-paul/README.md

 * Previously operations at Privacy.com 💳
-* Focused on backend development 🐍
+* Interested in backend and infra
 * Completed Fullstack Academy 2023